Officials: 7 dead after tornadoes tore through central Iowa

 Scientists have said that extreme weather events and warmer temperatures are more likely to occur with human-caused climate change.
 However, scientifically attributing a storm system to global warming requires specific analysis and computer simulations that take time, haven’t been done and sometimes show no clear connection.

-“Our hearts go out to all those affected by the deadly storms that tore through our state today,” Reynolds said.
-“Our hearts ache during this time, but I know Iowans will step up and come together to help in this time of need—they already are.”

-Madison County Emergency Management Director Diogenes Ayala said 25 to 30 homes were badly damaged.

-“This is the worst anyone has seen in a very long time," he said.
+“This is the worst anyone has seen in a very long time," Ayala said.

+Gensini said Saturday's storms likely caused more than $1 billion in damages over their entire track when the severe damage in Iowa is combined with wind damage as far away as Illinois.

 Wendy Burkett told the Des Moines Register she and two of her three daughters were in their house Saturday afternoon when her husband, Tony, called her from a nearby shed where he was working and alerted her about a tornado warning.